Oil mist lubrication

-Oil mist lubrication oils are applied to rolling element (antifriction) bearings as an oil mist.
+Oil mist lubrication is a method of lubricating machinery and equipment that involves delivering a fine mist or aerosol of oil particles into the lubrication points where friction and wear occur.
+Oils are applied to rolling element (antifriction) bearings as an oil mist.
 Neither oil rings nor constant level lubricators are used in pumps and drivers connected to plant-wide oil mist systems.
 Oil mist is an atomized amount of oil carried or suspended in a volume of pressurized dry air.
 The oil mist, actually a ratio of one volume of oil suspended or carried in 200,000 volumes of clean, dry air, moves in a piping system (header).
 The point of origin is usually a mixing valve (the oil mist generator), connected to this header.
 Branch lines often feed oil mist to hundreds of rolling elements in the many pumps and drivers connected to a plant-wide system.

 At standstill, or while on standby, pump and driver bearings are preserved by the surrounding oil mist, which exists in the bearing housing space at a pressure just barely higher than ambient.
 These pump and driver bearings are lubricated from the time when atomized oil globules join (or wet out) to become larger oil droplets.
 This joining-into-large-droplets starts whenever the equipment shafts rotate, which is when small globules come into contact with each other and start coating the bearing elements.